Relationships Versus Sex in Colombia

 Language Barriers

-I said all this to make a point:
+I say all this to make one key point:

-Your ability to select a boyfriend, husband, or lover in Colombia hinges on picking up their grammar, subtle cues – or not so subtle, and body language.
-Please don’t come here and take shots in the dark.
+Your success in choosing a boyfriend, husband, or lover in Colombia depends on your ability to understand their language—both spoken and unspoken.
+Picking up on grammar, subtle (and not-so-subtle) cues, and body language is crucial.
+Don’t come here taking shots in the dark.

 Read More about relationships in Colombia: https://openmindedtraveler.com/2017/06/05/relationships-in-colombia/